vdmitriyev/gogitstats/README.md

 * `--mainbranch` - Name of the 'main' branch for merge-base (default "main")
 * `--groupby` -  Group git log date by 'week' or 'month' (default "month")

 **NOTE:** In order to fetch history of remote git branches, they must be pulled into local repository.
+This should be done automatically by the utility, if URL is used.

 ## Run with Go